Menu

 Seeking to understand the causes of dental decay and physical degeneration he observed in his practice, particularly in the children and grandchildren of his original patients, he turned from laboratory research to the unrecognized, under-appreciated -- and rapidly disappearing -- evidence still to be found among living human populations.
 In his search for the causes of ill health in the world around him, he discovered the source of vital health among the people who still possessed it -- traditional societies uncorrupted by modern agriculture and food processing.

 Before World War II, there were still many of these small thriving groups around the world.
 Price traveled extensively in the 1920s and '30s, gathering evidence wherever he went.
 His findings led him to the belief that dental decay and deformed dental arches, which he witnessed throughout the industrialized world, were signs of broader degeneration caused by nutritional deficiencies.
 While dental health was his gateway, his research led to fundamental insights about nutrition and health in the modern world.
+What he found were communities all over the world where what he called "the diseases of civilization" were all but non-existent.

 Price presented his discoveries and conclusions in the classic volume, Nutrition and Physical Degeneration.
-The book contains striking photos of healthy indigenous people, and illustrates in an unforgettable way the degeneration that occurs -- and often occurs quite quickly -- when human groups abandon nourishing traditional diets in favor of modern convenience foods.
+The book contains striking photos of healthy indigenous people, and illustrates in an unforgettable way the degeneration that occurs -- and often occurs quite quickly -- when prople abandon nourishing traditional diets in favor of modern convenience foods.
 One of his classic revelations is a comparison of two brothers, one who stayed in his village and ate the same foods his people had for generations, and the other who went off to the city in search of opportunity.
 Guess which one remained healthy and vibrant, and which appeared weakened and damaged...

-In the years since Three Stone Hearth was founded, many writers, chefs, food activists and entrepreneurs have found their way to an appreciation of real, whole foods and indigenous food traditions as a basis for health, sustainability, community and social justice, from the Slow Food movement begun in Italy to the two indigenous restaurants just opening in the East Bay -- Wahpepah's Kitchen in Oakland, and the return of Cafe Ohlone on the UCB Campus coming this summer.
-One of the most galvanizing voices in this movement has been Berkeley author Michael Pollan.
-His journey began with an open question about humanity's desire to both control and surrender to the power of plants, in The Botany of Desire, and culminated in a manifesto that extolled the unique virtues of Traditional Diets.
-That manifesto, In Defense of Food, discusses only one specific dietary approach, and at some length --and that is the Weston A. Price/Nourishing Traditions approach.
-Whatever value can be found in other dietary approaches, they all, at least in part, succumb to what Pollan calls out as "nutritionism" -- breaking foods down to individual nutritional components and removing them from the larger, holistic contexts and complex relationships of whole foods, environments, human bodies and societies.
-Traditional Diets, by their nature, precede that scientific reductionism, and that separation of nutrition from food, of food from the environment and the social life that sustains a community -- whether they live on blood and blubber, fish and fruit, or rye bread and butter.
+A leading voice in this movement has been Berkeley author Michael Pollan.
+His journey began with an open question about humanity's desire to both control and surrender to the power of plants in The Botany of Desire, and progressed to a manifesto extolling the unique virtues of Traditional Diets, In Defense of Food.
+That manifesto extolls the virtues of only one specific dietary approach -- and at some length -- and that is the Weston Price/Nourishing Traditions approach.
+Whatever value can be found in other dietary approaches, Pollan says, they all, at least in part, succumb to what he calls out as "nutritionism" -- breaking foods down to individual components, isolating them (literally) and removing them from the larger, holistic contexts and complex living relationships of whole foods, environments, human beings and communities.
+Traditional Diets, by their nature, precede that scientific reductionism, that separation of nutrition from food, of food and the body from the natural environment and the social vibrancy that sustains individuals and societies -- whether they live on blood and blubber, fish and fruit, fermented soy and tea, minestrone and red wine, or rye bread and butter.